 Consider glass-front doors for the cabinets in your butler’s pantry, which allow you to find what you need at a glance.
 The butler’s pantry is a great place for a wine refrigerator or a stand-alone ice maker.

 5. Open Shelving

 Open shelves in your kitchen break up cabinet faces and make your kitchen seem bigger.
 They offer easy access to oversized tools like mixing bowls, the mixer, and bundt pans and other ovenware.
 Open shelves are a great place to store your cookbook collection, and they can showcase your favorite dishes, such as your Fiestaware collection or the iconic vintage CorningWare set passed down by your grandma.
 Open shelves can be installed above or below the countertop, and they’re a great fixture for the butler’s pantry.

 A kitchen remodel gives you the opportunity to choose easy-to-maintain flooring.
 While tile is still one of the most commonly used flooring types in the kitchen, dirt and grime can build up in the grouted joints, making the kitchen floor look dingy and dirty.
 Happily, nowadays, you have lots of practical options for kitchen flooring.

-Hardwood floors were once a poor choice for the kitchen, since moisture and humidity don’t mix well with wood.
-But today’s powerful polyurethane and sealing products make hardwood an attractive possibility for the second wettest room in the home.
+- Hardwood floors were once a poor choice for the kitchen, since moisture and humidity don’t mix well with wood.
+But today’s waterproof engineered hardwood presents an attractive option for the second wettest room in the home.